| Home | Back to Goldfish |

 Wild type goldfish

-are the domesticated Asiatic subspecies of Carassius auratus, the gibel
+are a domesticated Asiatic subspecies of the genus Carassio; a likely candidate is Carassius gibelio (previously called Carassius auratus gibelio), the gibel

 of Man Shek-Hay (1982) Hong Kong Goldfish, Urban Council, Hong Kong,